ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 [ActionAnnotations]
 action ActionName (ConnectorName VariableName[, ([ActionParamAnnotations] TypeName VariableName)+]) (TypeName*)
         [throws exception] {
-    ConnectionDeclaration;*
+    ConnectorDeclaration;*
     VariableDeclaration;*
     WorkerDeclaration;*
     Statement;+
 }
 ```

-Connections represent a connection established via a connector.
-The structure is as follows:
+Connectors are instantiated by giving the necessary data as follows:
 ```
 [ConnectorPackageName:]ConnectorName VariableName = new [ConnectorPackageName:]ConnectorName (ValueList[, map]);
 ```
-Once a connection has been declared, actions can be invoked against that connection as follows:
+Once a connector has been created, actions can be invoked against that connector as follows:
 ```
-[ConnectorPackageName:]ConnectorName.ActionName (ConnectionVariableName, ValueList);
+[ConnectorPackageName:]ConnectorName.ActionName (ConnectorVariableName, ValueList);
 ```

 ### Workers